-Many windows and doors in our homes have spots where warm air escapes.
-To make up for the loss, we tend to turn up the thermostat to keep our home temperature balanced – but it’s a balance that can prove to be costly.
+Many windows and doors in our homes have spots where warm or cool air escapes.
+To make up for the loss, we tend to adjust the thermostat to keep our home temperature balanced – but it’s a balance that can prove to be costly.
 Luckily there’s an affordable solution to help you save money from escaping: weather stripping.

 While the small holes, gaps and spaces in your home may not seem like much on their own, when you add them together they can make a big impact.
 In fact, when added up, they can equal the size of a basketball!

-Holes and spaces make your furnace work harder and your home less comfortable.
-Applying weather stripping is an easy solution to better insulate your home and decrease your heating bill.
+Holes and spaces make your air conditioner or furnace work harder and your home less comfortable.
+Applying weather stripping is an easy solution to better insulate your home and decrease your energy bill.
 Plus, it’s a cost-effective solution you can easily do on your own.

 Tip: Weather stripping is beneficial all year-round.
 In the summer, it will ensure that the cool air from your air conditioner stays indoors.